Informatiqal/qlik-test-users-tickets/README.md

 ![UI](/assets/ui_image.png)

 - choose test user from the list
+- choose proxy from the list
-- choose virtual proxy from the list
+- choose virtual proxy from the list (after proxy is selected)
 - press "Generate ticket" button
 - get links to QMC and Hub with the ticket applied